decent-bet/platform-frontend/docs/usage.md

 ## Run platform and admin dapps

 Once contracts have been deployed to the local network and the platform has been initialized.
-You can now run both the Platform and Admin frontends by heading to their directories and running.
+You can now run both the Platform and Admin dapps by heading to their directories and running.

 ```
 npm run start